Night vision goggles may have hampered helicopter pilots before crash with jet, experts tell NTSB

 Lilley said he was particularly struck by the FAA’s lack of alcohol testing for air traffic controllers after the crash.

-Homendy brought up the lack of alcohol testing during Thursday's hearings, noting that it's most effective within two hours of a crash and can be administered within eight hours.
+Homendy said during Thursday's hearings that alcohol testing is most effective within two hours of a crash and can be administered within eight hours.

 FAA officials testified this week that an air traffic controller should have warned the passenger jet of the Army helicopter’s presence.

-Note: A previous version of this story misspelled the name of Rick Dressler, an official with medevac operator Metro Aviation, in one instance.